Fort Meade will host its annual Joint Service Spring Run on Friday morning, featuring leaders from cyber commands at the installation.

 "The Joint Service Run is a great way to demonstrate physical, social and even family dimensions of strength during this rousing, postwide event," Smith said.

-Check out Patch's coverage of last year's spring run.
+Check out Patch's coverage of

 Get frequent news and information from Fort Meade by subscribing to Patch daily email newsletters.